 Why Is Ankle Mobility Important For Squatting?

 The ankle is one of several joints involved in squatting and is important because its ability to flex will allow for deeper and more stable squatting.
-If you lack mobility and stability in your ankles you may tend to feel like you are going to rock back or fall over when you come down into a squatted position.
+If you lack mobility and stability in your ankles, you may feel like you are going to rock back or fall over when you come down into a squatted position.

-In addition, certain squat variations also require a greater degree of ankle mobility, including front squats and high bar back squats particularly when compared to low back back squats.
+In addition, certain squat variations also require a greater degree of ankle mobility, including front squats and high bar back squats, particularly when compared to low back squats.